 Frozen Mango Cream

 I have also made mango ice cream, although, for me, it didn't turn out well.
 Cream, with a fat ratio of 30%, is needed and I can't buy that here.
-Plus it should have been stirred more frequently to break up the ice crystals that you can see in the photo.
+Plus, it should have been stirred more frequently to break up the ice crystals that you can see in the photo.

 Although this article highlights different ways to utilize mangoes, use it as a guideline for whatever fruit you have a surplus of.
 Most can be made into similar recipes, whether you have plums, apples, cherries or peaches.
 It's a matter of adjusting the sweetness levels for your fruit.